Photo: Kristi BlokhinM/Shutterstock

 The most important thing to know is that private vehicles are not allowed to drive the Zion Canyon Scenic Drive when the Zion Canyon shuttle is running.
 This means the entire section between Canyon Junction (stop three) and the Temple of Sinawava (stop nine) is off-limits to cars.

-• The last bus departs from the Temple of Sinawava daily at 7:15 PM
+• September 13–October 24: First shuttle at 7 AM; last from Temple of Sinawava at 7:15 PM

 Parking for the Zion National Park shuttle